Population: 1.38 Billion

-All imported drugs and medical devices require registration or notification filing process of the CFDA before being sold or distributed in the Chinese market.
-In China, medical devices are divided into three classes depending on levels of risks similar to, but different and stricter than that of the USFDA.
+All imported drugs and medical devices require registration or notification filing process with the CFDA before being sold or distributed in the Chinese market.
+In China, medical devices are divided into three classes depending on levels of risks similar to, but different and stricter than, that of the USFDA.
 According to Order 650, all Class II and III devices are required to be registered with the CFDA while Class I products are required to be notified with the CFDA.
-Clinical trials are required for Class III and some Class II medical devices unless they are on the CFDA’s exemption directory for clinical trials.
+Clinical trials are required for Class III and Class II medical devices unless they are on the CFDA’s exemption directory for clinical trials.

-From April 1, 2017, the Ministry of Finance and National Development and Reform Commission (NDRC) have cleaned up and regulated 41 types of administrative and institutional fees that are set up by the central government.
+From April 1, 2017, the Ministry of Finance and National Development and Reform Commission (NDRC) has cleaned up and regulated 41 types of administrative and institutional fees that are set up by the central government.
 23 types of fees will no longer be charged, such as the testing fee - including the drug testing fee and testing fee for medical devices and products.